LASIK Alternatives Give Surgeons the Power to Personalize

 ICL (Implantable Collamer Lenses)

 ICLs or implantable collamer lenses are clear lenses that work within the eye to focus vision, rather than on the surface of the eye like a contact lens, and it is another surgical option for people who want to see well without needing glasses or contacts.
-With similar outcomes and recovery to LASIK, ICLs are often recommended to patients who aren’t good candidates for laser eye surgery making it a good LASIK alternative.
-The latest clinical data show:
+With similar outcomes and recovery to LASIK, ICLs can treat patients with a wide range of nearsighted prescriptions and patients interested in a removable vision correction option.
+Made from Collamer, a collagen co-polymer, the EVO ICL is harmonious with your natural eye and seamlessly accepted by your body’s immune system.

 Who are good candidates for ICL?